mbruel/ngPost/README.md

-	-z or --msg_id     : msg id signature, after the @ (default one: ngPost) -r or --retry      : number of time we retry to an Article that failed (default: 5) -t or --thread     : number of Threads (the connections will be distributed amongs them)
+	-z or --msg_id     : msg id signature, after the @ (default one: ngPost) -r or --retry      : number of time we retry to an Article that failed (default: 5) -t or --thread     : number of Threads (the connections will be distributed amongs them) --gen_from         : generate a new random email for each Post (--auto or --monitor)

 // for compression and par2 support
 	--tmp_dir          : temporary folder where the compressed files and par2 will be stored